unity3d-jp/MeshSync/Documentation~/SceneCacheInTimeline.md

 We can modify the timing of the playback by the following steps:
 1. Check the **Show Key Frame Markers** property.
 2. Add, drag, or delete the key frame markers.
 3. Set the properties of the key frames to configure which frame to show.
-Refer to [Key Frames](#key-frames) for more details.
+Refer to [Key Frame Properties](#key-frame-properties) for more details.

 Pressing the curve button next to the track name will open the curve section which allows us to confirm how the playback is being controlled by the clip.

-### Key Frames
+### Key Frame Properties

-A key frame marker has the following properties.

 ![](images/SceneCacheKeyFrameMarker.png)